muzardemoses/Chatter-app/README.md

 ### My process

 ** Day-1 **
  - I started by creating the project by running the command npm create vite app-name --template react-ts

  - I created a env file and added it to the gitignore file so that my api keys will not be exposed.

+ - I run npm install --save-dev @types/node in order to use process.env in my project.

  - I then created a repository on github and pushed the project to github.

  - I then installed the necessary dependencies for the project such as react-router-dom, firebase, redux, react-redux, @reduxjs/toolkit, react-toastify, tailwindcss, dot-env, and many more.

  - I then created the necessary folders and files for the project such as the components folder, pages folder, and the redux folder.